GithubPrankster/Renderdude-Raytracer/README.md

 Idk how to lightning sorry

 # Does it run fast
-I put in a small timer with chrono so you can see how much time it runs things
+I put in a small timer with chrono so you can see how much time it takes to run things